2007 WNBA All-Star Game

 The 2007 WNBA All-Star Game was played on July 15, 2007 at Verizon Center in Washington D.C., home of the Washington Mystics.
 The game was the 8th annual WNBA All-Star Game.
 This was the second time Washington has hosted the basketball showcase, after previously hosting the 2002 game.
+The East defeated the West, 103–99, with Cheryl Ford winning the All-Star Game MVP award after recording 16 points and 13 rebounds.